foogaro/kinexis/README.md

 However, **RedisGears was deprecated** because it relied on Redis's **Pub/Sub notification system**, which does not guarantee message delivery.
 This meant that, under certain conditions, a write operation could be triggered in Redis but **never reach the database**, leading to **silent inconsistencies** without any built-in detection or recovery.

-(term coined by merging the words Kinesys and Nexus) **Kinexis**is a lightweight yet powerful library that enables developers to implement widely used caching patterns directly at the application level, without relying on custom modules or specialized infrastructure within the caching system.
+**Kinexis**is a lightweight yet powerful library that enables developers to implement widely used caching patterns directly at the application level, without relying on custom modules or specialized infrastructure within the caching system.
 With **just a few lines of code**, Kinexis makes it easy to apply caching strategies in a consistent, reliable, and maintainable way across different parts of an application.

 Kinexis is built on top of **Redis** and integrates seamlessly with the Java ecosystem, leveraging popular clients such as **Lettuce**, **Jedis**, and **Spring Data Redis**.
 This allows developers to adopt Kinexis within existing projects with minimal friction, while taking advantage of the flexibility and performance of Redis as the underlying cache.